-Three popular methods of blood collection are:
+Three popular methods of blood collection or sampling are:

 While generally safe, the procedure can be upsetting and painful for the patient.
-There are also several potential contradictions that can affect the site of the collection, such as an abnormal modified Allen test or local infection.
+In addition, several potential contradictions can affect the collection site, such as an abnormal modified Allen test or local infection.
 There is also an increased risk of bleeding complications in patients with coagulopathy.